ufal/hamledt/normalize/cs-cltt/README.txt

 In an e-mail from 2016-05-12, Vincent mentioned their upcoming LREC (Portorož) poster about CLTT; the paper should mention also the UD conversion.
 I do not remember whether I took the source directly from Lindat or it was a folder somewhere on the ÚFAL network.

-CLTT 2.0 (not yet converted here): http://hdl.handle.net/11234/1-2498
+CLTT 2.0 (released via LINDAT/CLARIN on 1.9.2017, not yet converted here): http://hdl.handle.net/11234/1-2498
 * same text as CLTT 1.0 (although changes in tokenization and sentence segmentation may lead to slightly different statistics)
 * fixed some annotation errors?